Flight Nurse Salary in the United States

-How much does a Flight Nurse make?
+How much does a Flight Nurse make in the United States?

 Flight Nurse Salaries by Percentile